This

 know about www.OldVersion.com?

 This is a fantastic site!
-You can find
+You can

-and download older versions of software there, "because
+find and download older versions of software there, "because

 newer, isn't always better."
 Various programs, upgrades

 and applications are available to you absolutely free!
-This site
+This

-can't support AOL's newer software, and I needed to reinstall
+system can't support AOL's newer software, and I needed to reinstall

 their 8.0 version.
-AOL's phone tech took me there (yes, now and
+AOL's phone tech took me there (yes, now

 RAVE: